OutwalkStudios/discord-backup/README.md

 ### Load

-Allows you to load a backup on a Discord server!
+Allows you to load a backup on a Discord server! **You don't need to provide toLoad or doNotLoad options**—the module will load all data by default if these options are not specified.

 ```js
 import backup from "@outwalk/discord-backup";